-- SLT to nominate a 'deputy' to cover the role/task - Use support staff who have been invigilator trained. - Have invigilators from an agency who are fully trained to JCQ standard.
+- SLT to nominate cover for the role/task - Use support staff who have been invigilator trained. - Have invigilators from an agency who are fully trained to JCQ standard.

-4. Exam rooms - lack of appropriate rooms or main venues unavailable at short notice
+5. Exam rooms - lack of appropriate rooms or main venues unavailable at short notice